theslavicbear/Ebook-Publisher/README.md

 * fictionpress.com
 * literotica.com
 * classicreader.com
-* chyoa.com ~~(rudimentary support: Input the last page you wish to include, and the code will work backwards towards the beginning of the story.
-You will be asked to input customizable names if they are found)~~ You can now either input the first page of a story, and Ebook-Publisher will grab the whole story, or input the last page you want included and Ebook-Publisher will work backwards and grab the story from the beginning to your input page.
-You will be asked for customizable names, etc. before the story is grabbed.
+* chyoa.com (You may either input the first page of a story, and Ebook-Publisher will grab the whole story, or input the last page you want included and Ebook-Publisher will work backwards and grab the story from the beginning to your input page.
+You will be asked for customizable names, etc. before the story is grabbed.)
 * wattpad.com
-* nhentai.net (alpha support):  ~~Seems to have issues with multithreading multiple nhentai galleries.~~  **Multithreading now works for default gallery downloads!** Also may have issues with your epub reader if you grabbed it in epub format (i.e. low quality images in Okular)
+* nhentai.net (Either grabs every image and dumps in a folder for TXT and HTML (HTML adds an HTML file for easy reading via web browser), or tries to add every image to an EPUB file)

 ## Currently supported file types:
 * plain text files
 * epub ebook files
-* html files (For nhentai galleries, it will have the same output as with default/.txt output, but with an html file in the folder that easily allows viewing the gallery via a web browser)
+* html files

 Want more sites supported?
 Open an Issue and ask for its support or add support for the site yourself!